-► To view your Host ID and check number of nodes in database:
+To view your Host ID and check number of nodes in database:

 - 1. Choose Administration > License Management. - The Host ID of the CommandCenter Secure Gateway unit you are logged into displays in the License Management page.
+You can copy and paste the Host ID.
+For virtual CC-SG, the Host ID displays in the License Summary section after you have installed the license server.
+The License Manager page is slightly different for physical and virtual appliances.

-You can copy and paste the Host ID. - 3.
-Check the number of nodes in your database on this page.
+3. Check the number of nodes in your database on this page.
 You can determine how many more nodes you can add up to your licensed limit.

-Licensing - New Customers
+Licensing - New Customers - Physical Appliance

-If you are a new customer who has just purchased CC-SG 5.0, follow these instructions to ensure that you have the proper licenses installed and activated.
+If you are a new customer who has just purchased a physical CC-SG 5.0 appliance, follow these instructions to ensure that you have valid licenses installed and activated.